SiddharthShringi/Gitlo/README.md

 # Gitpy
 A Command Line Interface made in Python.
+It's simple tool that helps you to access Github Api.
+I used Python library "Click" to make this application.